yhdchoi/spring_cloud_msa/README.md

 Above configuration will redirect all requests to the Keycloak authentication server.
 The Keycloak authentication server then will handle issuing and validating JWT.

-## Spring Boot Actuator
+## Actuator

-Actuator endpoints let you monitor and interact with your application.
+Spring Boot Actuator is a sub-project of Spring Boot that provides a set of built-in production-ready features to help you monitor and manage your application.
+Actuator includes several endpoints that allow you to interact with the application, gather metrics, check the health, and perform various management tasks.

 #### Configuration